sharpton/shotmap/docs/workflow_synopsis.md

    only process this single sample.
 However, if the user supplies a directory, shotmap.pl will process all samples in the folder.
    All metagenomes in the directory specified by -i will be processed by shotmap.
 Each input file (sample) will have a subdirectory created in the ffdb.

    * Split each metagenome file into a set of smaller files to improve parallelization.
-These split files are located in the <ffdb>/<sample>/raw/ subdirectory.
+These split files are located in following subdirectory:

+        <ffdb>/<sample>/raw/

    * Predict protein coding sequences (orfs) in each sample.
 ShotMAP can currently run one of three different gene prediction methods:
        * six-frame translation via transeq (6FT);
        * 6FT, but splitting on stop codons (6FT_split), and
        * prodigal.

-       The results are stored in the <ffdb>/<sample>/orfs/.
+       The results are stored in the

+            <ffdb>/<sample>/orfs/.

     * Search all predicted peptides against each target in a ShotMAP formatted search database.
 Search results are stored within <ffdb>/<sample>/search_results/.